Maryland Patient Safety Center

 Handoffs are a common source of errors in the ED through miscommunication due to distractions, unclear plans, or different treatment perspectives.
 This is exacerbated by ED overcrowding, throughput issues, and boarding.
 This one-hour webinar will present structured handoff tools allowing for improved communication with clear expectations for both parties, and providing an effective two-way exchange of information.

 Team training and practice is an essential part of emergency department workflow.
 TeamSTEPPS® (Team Strategies and Tools to Enhance Performance and Patient Safety) is a teamwork and communication systems model that has the potential to improve patient safety while also addressing aspects of staff satisfaction and morale.
-This two-hour webinar will include ED-specific examples and adaptions of the TeamSTEPPS® tools.
+This two-hour virtual course will include ED-specific examples and adaptions of the TeamSTEPPS® tools.

 Although errors were often multifactorial, most diagnostic errors involve failures of clinical decision-making or judgment, regardless of the underlying disease present.
 Key process failures most often occur in errors in diagnostic assessment, test ordering, and test interpretation.
 These errors, as with others, are exacerbated by ED wait times, throughput issues, and boarding.
 During this one-hour webinar, scalable solutions to enhance diagnostic processes will be discussed, targeting the most commonly misdiagnosed clinical presentations to the ED with the potential to cause serious harm.